mikicoding/node-rest-auth-arangodb/README.md

 If you have [Docker](https://www.docker.com/), you can simply run `docker-compose up` and both the Nodejs app and ArangoDB will be launched in separate containers and ready to use.

-Or, if you prefer, you can install ArangoDB on localhost.
-See the next section for setup steps.
+You can install ArangoDB on localhost if you prefer, but using docker is really the faster/easier and more correct way to run it.

 ## Setup